michaelcoyote/dotfiles/README.md

 For example, a file like `.bashrc` should be listed as `bashrc` and named `bashrc` in the `dotfiles` repo.
 For a file like the `.ssh/config`, create the `ssh` directory in the repo then place the `config` file within the `ssh` directory.
 Then list the relative path `ssh\config` in the `files` variable.

 Of course it's still possible to manually link an individual file `ln -s .dotfiles/blah ~/.blah`

+Put any local and or sensitive variables you do not wish to be checked into get in the `~/.bash_local` in the local `$HOME`.
+If you do have a local variables you want to check in, you can create a `bash_"$HOSTNAME"` file and that will also be sourced in.